synadia-io/control-plane/demo/README.md

-# Helix Alpha
+# Helix Beta Demo

-Helix is currently in Private Alpha.
-If you would like to participate in the Alpha program, please contact `info@synadia.com`
+Helix is currently in Private Beta.
+If you would like to participate in the Beta program, please contact `info@synadia.com`

 ## Prerequisites

-Login to the Helix Alpha docker registry using the credentials that you were given:
+Login to the Helix Beta docker registry using the credentials that you were given:

 ```bash
 docker login registry.helix-dev.synadia.io